takinabradley/Wes-Bos-CSS-Grid/readme.md

 - `grid-auto-flow` determines if by default CSS Grid tacks new elements onto columns or onto rows

 ## 07 Sizing tracks

+- Percentages overflow with gaps larger than 0. `fr` units solve this
+- `fr` units will take up the space left when you use other units
+- The default width of block elements you might use as a grid is 100%, the default height depends on content.
+That's why `fr` units on height don't by default try to take up the height of the viewport.
+- `auto` with an `fr` unit will fit to the size of the content, and allow `fr` units to take up the rest of the space.
+It will effect other elements in the grid.